catherineluse/docs/content/rancher/v2.x/en/api/_index.md

 weight: 7500
 ---

+If you want to access your Rancher clusters, projects, or other objects using external applications, you can do so using the Rancher API.

+# Getting Started

-## How to use the API
+### Using the API in the Browser

 The API has its own user interface accessible from a web browser.
 This is an easy way to see resources, perform actions, and see the equivalent cURL or HTTP request & response.

+To access the API view,

+1. Click on your user avatar in the upper right corner.
+1. Click **API & Keys.**
-To access it, click on your user avatar in the upper right corner.
-Under **API & Keys**, you can find the URL endpoint as well as create [API keys]({{< baseurl >}}/rancher/v2.x/en/user-settings/api-keys/).
+1. From here, you can find the URL endpoint as well as create [API keys]({{< baseurl >}}/rancher/v2.x/en/user-settings/api-keys/).

 ## Authentication